What is digital fax?

 Fax itself, however, doesn’t just persist.
 Its usage is growing in many companies.
 Especially within regulated industries like healthcare, public sector, insurance and finance, fax offers levels of security, compliance and legal certainty that other communications methods such as email still lack.
 More than this, fax is ubiquitous in these industries.
 In fact, it’s hard wired into their daily content-centric exchanges and business processes.

-A recent survey found that 89% of US healthcare providers are still reliant on fax machines, even as the industry is well aware of the shortcomings of traditional fax technology.
+Most U.S. healthcare providers are still reliant on fax machines for HIPAA compliance, even as the industry is well aware of the shortcomings of traditional fax technology.
 That’s why we’re witnessing a rapid move to digital fax solutions – often called paperless fax – to not only ensure the continuity of existing business processes but to take advantage of a whole new set of features that digital fax makes possible.

 Defining digital fax